 Variable Array dimensions and description

 MYMS (1:NUMP)

 Ordered list of the zonal wave numbers m on a given

 "W" set.

 MYSETW Scalar

 Which "W" set (spectral waves) this processor is in

 (1NPRTRW)

 NASMO (1:NSMAX)

 Address in spectral array of a given zonal wave number m .

 For each "W" set, only the subset (NUMP) of wave

 numbers on that "W" set are defined.

 NPROCM (1:NSMAX)

 Gives process which is responsible for Legendre transforms,

 NMI and spectral space calculations for a given zonal wave

 number m .

 NSPEC Scalar

-Number of real spectral coefficients on this "W" set.
+NAPEGO Number of real spectral coefficients on this "W" set.

-NSPEC2 Scalar
+NSPEC2 Scalar Normhan af annalas an atual as affainnta an thia "NV" act

 Number of complex spectral coefficients on this "W" set.

-(This is simply 2NSPEC)
+NODECOMY (1 ms is simply 2NSPEC)

-NSPEC2MX Scalar

-Maximum number of complex spectral coefficients over the
+NSPEC2MX Scalar Marimum number of complex greatral coefficients over the

 "W" sets.

 NUMP Scalar

 Number of spectral wave numbers on this "W" set.

 NUMPP (1:NPRTRW)

 Number of spectral wave numbers on a given "W" set.